hubts/nestjs-prisma-hasura-postgres-backend/FEATURES.md

     -   Project is newly started!
     -   TypeORM module has been imported.
 We use 'Postgres' for database.
     -   Configurations are added.
-APP and TypeORM were the first.
+APP and TypeORM configs were the first.

 -   2022-12-26
     -   Throttler module has been imported.
 The configuration of it is optional.